krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 ## &lt;ng-container&gt;

-&lt;ng-container&gt; behaves like any other element except that it is never printed but only it's content.
+&lt;ng-container&gt; behaves like any other element except that it is never rendered but only it's content.

 Using &lt;ng-container&gt;, you can often spare an element that would otherwise be used only for grouping: